 biehl.parfumkunstwerke: A scent gallery.

 Thorsten Biehl, founder and curator of biehl.parfumkunstwerke.
 Photo: www.biehl-parfum.com.

 The oft contested question of whether perfume is an art form is determined in part by the language in which it is put: in English the woman who decorates your fingernails is a nail artist whereas in German the benchmark lies somewhat higher.
 It therefore seems only reasonable for Thorsten Biehl, founder of biehl.parfumkunstwerke [biehl.perfume artworks] to focus on specific criteria, namely premium quality, limited availability and the greatest possible personal freedom.
 He invites perfumers from all over the world to his “gallery,” and thereby allows them free rein.
-Son of the renowned perfumer Henning Biehl, Thorsten has perfume in his blood plus, in the meantime, his own twenty-year track record in the fragrance business, albeit in a conceptual and advisory rather than hands-on capacity.
+Son of the renowned perfumer Henning Biehl, Thorsten has perfume in his blood.
+And in his own right, his twenty-year track record in the fragrance business, albeit in a conceptual and advisory rather than a hands-on capacity, speaks for itself.